Kalyn’s Kitchen Picks: Le Parisien Vinaigrette Dressing

 A few years ago I was sad to hear that Max Mercier, the colorful owner of Le Parisien, had died.
 I wondered what would happen with the dressing, but he obviously passed on the business because the dresing was still on the shelf at my store.
 Nowdays, I can get Le Parisien dressing at Costco in Utah (although they don’t carry it at Costco.com, so I doubt if it’s available in other cities.)
 Whether or not it’s widely available, and despite the complaints I’ll probably get from people who would never buy pre-made dressing, I’ve loved this dressing so much for so long it seemed fitting to feature it for Kalyn’s Kitchen Picks, where I talk about products I love.

 At “the restaurant” this dressing was served on simple iceberg lettuce, but I’m more likely to eat it on romaine or cucumbers.
 However, my absolute favorite use for Le Parisien vinaigrette is to mix it with chopped fresh basil or basil puree and make basil vinaigrette for drizzling on tomatoes.
 When it’s summer and tomatoes are starting to ripen, this is something I always have in my fridge.

-For my readers in Utah, if you've never tried this dressing, give it a try.
+For my readers in Utah, if you’ve never tried this dressing, give it a try.
 It just might become one of your favorite dressings too.
-(If you're not in Utah, I recently found a place to order Le Parisien Vinaigrette online.
-I have no affiliation with this company; I'm just offering that link because so many people have asked me where they can get this dressing.)
+(If you’re not in Utah, you might be able to order it from Costco online if you have a business membership.)

 South Beach Suggestions: